Dobromierz, Lower Silesian Voivodeship

 It is the main municipality and the seat of the administrative district (gmina) called Gmina Dobromierz.

 First mentioned as Vrideberch in a 1307 deed, it received town privileges about 1409.
-The area was the site of Frederick the Great's victory at the Battle of Hohenfriedberg (Hohenfriedeberg), fought between Austria and Prussia on June 4, 1745 during the War of the Austrian Succession.
+The area was the site of Frederick the Great's victory at the Battle of Hohenfriedberg (Hohenfriedeberg), fought between Austria and Prussia on 4 June 1745, during the War of the Austrian Succession.

-Prior to 1945 it was in Germany.

 It is the birthplace of Polish cyclist and Olympic medallist Stanisław Szozda.